-- It is established and operated in accordance with applicable state law for Residential Treatment programs. - Provides a program of treatment, approved by the Mental Health/Substance-Related and Addictive Disorders Designee, under the active participation and direction of a Physician and, approved by the Mental Health/Substance-Related and Addictive Disorder Designee. - Offers organized treatment services that feature a planned and structured regimen of care in a 24-hour setting and provides at least the following basic services; - Room and board. - Evaluation and diagnosis. - Counseling. - Referral and orientation to specialized community resources.
+Provides a program of treatment, under the active participation and direction of a Physician.

+- Offers organized treatment services that feature a planned and structured regimen of care in a 24hour setting and provides at least the following basic services:

+- Room and board.

+- Evaluation and diagnosis.

+- Counseling.

+- Referral and orientation to specialized community resources.